www42/AZ-103-MicrosoftAzureAdministrator/Instructions/Labs/10b - Self-Service Password Reset (az-100-05b).md

 1. Sign out from the Application Access Panel and close the Microsoft Edge window.

-     > **Note**: Make sure to launch Microsoft Edge again, browse to the Azure portal, sign in by using the Microsoft account that has the Owner role in the Azure subscription you were using in this lab, and use the **Directory + subscription** filter to switch to your default Azure AD tenant once you complete this lab.
+     > **Note**: Make sure to launch Microsoft Edge again, browse to the Azure portal, sign in by using the Microsoft account that has the Owner role in the Azure subscription you were using in this lab, and use the **Directory + subscription** filter to switch to your **Default Domain** Azure AD tenant once you complete this lab.

 > **Result**: After you completed this exercise, you have added an application from the Azure AD gallery, configured the application for a single sign-on, assigned users to the application, and validated single sign-on for the application.